 Tree pruning, which is often used interchangeably with trimming, often involves what are known as crown thinning, crown raising, and crown reduction.
 If you’re not sure what these mean, you might want to consider hiring a professional or read some of these tree pruning tips.
 The Arbor Day Foundation also provides some good tips here.

-Need to find a pro for your tree trimming?Find Pros
+Ready to start your tree trimming?Find Pros

 Tree Trimming Safety